airbytehq/airbyte/docs/understanding-airbyte/heartbeats.md

 # Heartbeats

-Many transient things can go wrong when moving data, especially for long jobs.
+Many transient issues can occur when moving data, especially for long jobs.
 Often the fix is a simple restart.

-Airbyte aims to make restarts as automated as possible and uses heartbeating mechanism to do so.
+Airbyte aims to make restarts as automated as possible and uses a heartbeating mechanism to do so.
 This is performed on 2 different components: the source and the destination.

 Heartbeat errors are expected to be transient and should automatically resolve.
 If they do not, it is likely a sign of a more serious issue.